Trainings offered by EO/TIX

 - An appointing authority may require an employee to retake any part or all of the classes or training required by subsections 1 and 2, or to participate in any additional classes or training deemed necessary by the appointing authority.

-NSHE has contracted with Everfi to provide online sexual harassment and discrimination training for its employees.
-Everfi uses the Foundry training platform for training courses.
-Every employee will receive an invitation to complete sexual harassment and discrimination training through Foundry in accordance with the above Nevada Administrative Code.
+NSHE has contracted with Vector LMS (learning management system) to provide online sexual harassment and discrimination training for its employees.
+The Vector portal uses NSHE single-sign-on (SSO) credentials to access.
+Every employee will receive an invitation to complete sexual harassment and discrimination training through the Vector LMS in accordance with the above Nevada Administrative Code.

 Course assignment links

 Employees will receive their initial course assignment via email within the first six months of their employment and again every two years.
-Employees assigned to a Foundry course will receive periodic reminder emails until the training course has been completed.
+Employees assigned to a Vector LMS course will receive periodic reminder emails until the training course has been completed.